Gas Fireplace FAQ

 What can I install in my existing chimney?

 Direct Vent, B Vent, and Vent Free gas fireplaces - as well as gas log sets - can all be installed with an existing chimney.
-Vent Free gas fireplaces and gas log sets will be the easiest to install, while B Vent and Direct Vent will require a professional installation.Back To Top
+Vent Free gas fireplaces and gas log sets will be the easiest to install, while B Vent and Direct Vent are a bit more complicated.
+All gas fireplaces require a professional installation.Back To Top

 What does zero clearance mean?